 Muddy Waters Research said that Noble Group “exists solely to borrow and burn cash,” leading to the company’s stock reaching an 18 month low.
 Iceberg Research issued its first report in February alleging that the firm had inflated asset values.
 Noble shares have fallen by around 40% since the beginning of 2015.

-“Perhaps the short-selling in Hong Kong and China has influenced the Singapore market,” said Markit analyst Relte Stephen Schutte, noting that shorts have been primarily targeting companies that are under investigation over their accounting standards and corporate governance.
+“Perhaps the short-selling in Hong Kong and China has influenced the Singapore market,” said Markit analyst Relte Stephen Schutte, noting that shorts have mostly targeted companies that are under investigation over their accounting standards and corporate governance.

 A recent example of a company shaken by investigations into their accounting practices is Hanergy in Hong Kong.
 “That could be filtering through into other APAC (Asia-Pacific) regions.
 It’s difficult to say where the SGX is going in the future.”

-The Straits Times Index’s 30 largest stocks attracted more interest from short sellers than the SGX as a whole, with an average of 1.5% of their shares on loan – still a low number when compared with global standards.
-Businesses in the energy and manufacturing sectors were among the most popular for shorts.
+The Straits Times Index’s 30 largest stocks attracted more interest from short sellers than the SGX as a whole, with an average of 1.5% of their shares on loan.
+This is still a low number when compared with global standards.
+Firms in the energy and manufacturing sectors were the most popular for those bearish on Singapore.